House of 1000 Corpses: Casting

 Bill Moseley (left) and Sid Haig (right) were generally praised by film critics for their roles in the film.

 The film's main cast consisted of the murderous Firefly family, the four teenagers and various police officers attempting to find the group, among others.
 Sid Haig was cast as Captain Spaulding, a man who dresses as a clown and owns a gas station and museum of curiosities.
 Haig claimed he had to "get in touch with [his] own insanity" for the role.
 His relation to the Firefly family is not revealed in the film, though he is working with them to some extent; however, the sequel establishes that he is the father of Baby.
 Bill Moseley starred as Otis B. Driftwood, who was adopted into the Firefly family.
 Sheri Moon Zombie portrayed Baby Firefly, who became known for her high pitched laugh and sexual nature.
 Karen Black was cast as Mother Firefly, the protective mother to the family.
 Matthew McGrory portrayed Tiny Firefly, a tall man who was left deformed after a house fire started by his father.
 Robert Allen Mukes portrayed Rufus "RJ" Firefly Jr. Dennis Fimple was selected to play Grampa Hugo Firefly.
-He died following filming, and the finished product was dedicated to him.
+He died following filming, and the finished product was dedicated to his memory.

 The names of members of the Firefly family were taken from the names of Groucho Marx characters.
 Captain Spaulding was a character in Animal Crackers (1930), Otis B. Driftwood was a character in A Night at the Opera (1935), Rufus T. Firefly was taken from Duck Soup (1933), and lastly Hugo Z. Hackenbush derived from A Day at the Races (1937).
 Despite only allusions to this being made in House of 1000 Corpses, it is more prevalent in the film's sequel, with the names becoming integral to the plot.
 Zombie acknowledged that viewers were meant to "root for" the Firefly family as opposed to the group of teens, though claims it wasn't intentional: "Yeah, I wanted the audience to cheer 'em.
 I didn't consciously think of it at the time, because I was trying to make Bill and Jerry likeable.
 But it's like when you saw Beetlejuice and you could tell all Tim Burton cared about was Beetlejuice."